 How CAT 2018 Normalization process Works?

-In the CAT 2017 normalization process, students are scaled on the basis of location, scale differences, test slots etc. On combining of these scores, a scaled score is obtained and converted into percentiles.
+In the CAT normalization process 2018, students are scaled on the basis of location, scale differences, test slots etc. On combining of these scores, a scaled score is obtained and converted into percentiles.
 The official process states, “The Normalization process shall adjust for location and scale differences of score distributions across different forms.
 After normalization across different forms, the scores shall be further normalized across different sections.
 The scaled scores obtained by this process shall be converted into percentiles for purposes of shortlisting.”

 The CAT normalization process is an established practice for comparing candidate scores across multiple Forms and is similar to those being adopted in other large educational selection tests conducted in India, such as Graduate Aptitude Test in Engineering (GATE).
 For normalization across sections, we shall use the percentile equivalence.

 To Check official CAT Normalization process details - Click here

-As per the CAT 2018 exam pattern, the duration of the exam would be 180 minutes with exact 60 minutes to answer each section.
-The total number of questions are around 100, divided into three sections.
-The exam is divided into three sections namely Verbal Ability and Reading Comprehension (VARC), Data Interpretation & Logical Reasoning (DI & LR) and Quantitative Aptitude (QA).
+As per the CAT 2018 exam pattern, the duration of the exam would be 180 minutes with 60 minutes allotted to each section.
+The test would carry a total of 100 questions divided into three sections namely Verbal Ability and Reading Comprehension (VARC), Data Interpretation & Logical Reasoning (DI & LR) and Quantitative Aptitude (QA).
 Candidates are not allowed to switch from one section to another while answering questions in a section.
 As per the scoring system or marking scheme of CAT 2018, each question carries four marks which means every correct answer will fetch four marks and for each wrong answer, 1 mark or 1/4th of the marks allotted to a question would be deducted.
-However, there would be no negative marking for the non-MCQs or questions that do not carry any option, there is no negative marking scheme.
+However, there would be no negative marking for the non-MCQs or questions that do not carry options.